 Disconnect-JFS

-Any of these cmdlets could be issued from a PowerShell console or from a Job within JAMS that uses PowerShell as it is an execution method.
-Below is a simple example of how to use these cmdlets to perform a FTP transfer:
+Any of these cmdlets could be issued from a PowerShell console or from a Job within JAMS that uses the PowerShell Execution Method.
+Below is a simple example of how to use these cmdlets to perform an FTP transfer:

-# # Get the credentials for our FTP user # $userCredentials = Get-JAMSCredential JAMSFTPUser # # Connect to the FTP Server # Connect-JFTP -Credential $userCredentials -Name FTPServer7 # # Send a file # Send-JFSItem -Name C:\Logs\Audit_Data.txt -Destination C:\Common\Audit_Data.txt # # Retrieve a file # Receive-JFSItem -Name C:\Common\Audit_Data.txt -Destination C:\Logs\Audit_Data.txt # # Disconnect from the server # Disconnect-JFS
+# # Get the credentials for the FTP user # $userCredentials = Get-JAMSCredential JAMSFTPUser # # Connect to the FTP Server # Connect-JFTP -Credential $userCredentials -Name FTPServerName # # Send a file # Send-JFSItem -Name C:\Logs\Audit_Data.txt -Destination /RemoteFolderPath/Audit_Data.txt # # Retrieve a file # Receive-JFSItem -Name /RemoteFolderPath/Audit_Data.txt -Destination C:\Logs\Audit_Data.txt # # Disconnect from the server # Disconnect-JFS

 Is there a way for a FTP job to overwrite and replace the file if it already exists?